AEnigmatrices/touhou-translations/README.md

 ## License and Attribution

-This project is for non-commercial, fan translation purposes only.
-All rights to the original artworks belong to their respective creators.
+This project's software and website code are licensed under the MIT License © AEnigmatrices, 2025.

+The Touhou fan comics, illustrations, and translated content hosted here are non-commercial fan works and remain the intellectual property of their original creators.

+Third-party assets, including portraits by the artist dairi, are used under the following terms:
+- Non-commercial use only; redistribution and commercial use are prohibited.
+- Touhou character portraits are by [**dairi**](https://www.pixiv.net/en/users/4920496) ([**haruka**](https://www.nicovideo.jp/user/3494232)), used accordingly to the specified permissions.
+- The project complies with the [**Touhou Project fan work guidelines**](https://touhou-project.news/guidelines_en/).

 If you are an artist and wish to have your work removed or credited differently, please open an issue or contact me.

 © AEnigmatrices, 2025